CarlaBuongiorno/OceanThrills/README.md

 ![result](assets/images/readme-images/testing/cssValidation.png)

 ### Link Validation
 The links of the website were validated using the [W3C Link Checker](https://validator.w3.org/checklink).
-The Facebook link was not checked due to robots exclusion rules, but I validated the link manually.
+The Facebook and Twitter links were not checked due to robots exclusion rules, but I validated the link manually and they work as expected.

 ![result](assets/images/readme-images/testing/linkValidation.png)

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 ### Accessibility
 <!-- The accessibility of the website was evaluated using the [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/). ([See result](https://github.com/CarlaBuongiorno/MilestoneProject1/blob/master/assets/readme-images/testing/accessibility.png)) -->